-Cyano bacteria is a type of algae that blankets the sand and rockwork in our tanks.
-It's an eye sore and people object to its presence in our systems.
+Cyanobacteria is a type of bacteria that can bloom, and then blankets the sand and rockwork in our tanks.
+It's an eyesore and people object to its presence in our systems.
 You have a few products to help combat it, and then there is the non-chemical approach as well (explained in the article linked below).

 RedCyano Rx (by Blue Life USA) works well.

 This product is designed to remove Cyanobacteria.
 Cyano is often referred to as red algae, but since it is actually bacteria in nature, it has to be resolved a little differently.
 If you prefer to avoid using a product in your tank, increase the flow in the area where cyano grows, do water changes, skim well, and double check the age of your bulbs.
 Over a period of weeks, it will eventually die off.
 Using a turkey baster, you can blow it off the rock and corals, and with flexible tubing it can be siphoned out of your tank.
 I have waited it out for weeks before, and it did go away.